Military Survivor Benefits: SBP, DIC, and What Your Family Needs to Know

 - Open enrollment windows: Occasionally offered for those who previously declined or reduced coverage

-- Reserve Component SBP (RCSBP): Gray-area retirees can enroll when notified of eligibility for retired pay at age 60
+- Reserve Component SBP (RCSBP): Gray-area retirees can enroll when they’re notified of eligibility for retired pay at age 60

 DIC Eligibility Requirements